africana1/ProleanBooks/README.md

 Simple PHP Book Web App

-How To Connect
+How To Use & Connect

 1. Import ProleanBooks.sql via PhpMyAdmin which will automatically create the Database

 2. Navigate to config/db-connect.php and input your Database username and password

-3. Start/Restart Apache && MySQL
+3. Start/Restart Apache && MySQL Server

 4. Enjoy.